 - In the Encryption step, select Configure encryption settings.
 Select Assign permissions now, and then select Never in the User access to content expires and Always in the Allow offline access drop-down menus, as shown in the screen below.

 - Click the Assign permissions link (the blue link visible in the screen above) and in the pane that opens click Add any authenticated users (see the screen below).
 Permissions set in this step control who can open the email and its attachments.
 The setting I selected will allow users from outside your organization to access and open messages and their attachments when they are authenticated.

 - While in the same pane, click Choose permissions (see the screen below) and select a permission level.
 The permission level controls what the user can do with the email and its attachments.
 In this example, I set the Co-Author permissions level that does not impose many restrictions.
 Click Save to confirm and close the pane.

-- In the next step, Auto-labelling, you can set up Microsoft 365 to apply this label if it detects that the email or file contains specific types of information such as account number, passport number or other private information.
-In this example it is not necessary because I want the transport rule to control when this label is applied, so turn this feature Off using the toggle.
+- In the next step, Auto-labelling for files and emails, it is possible to set up Microsoft 365 to apply this label if it detects that the email or file contains specific types of information such as account number, passport number or other private information.
+In this example it is not necessary because I want the transport rule to control when this label is applied, so I make sure this feature is turned Off.

-- Since I have selected to use this label with emails and files only, I will not be able to modify information in the Groups & sites and Azure Purview assets (preview) steps.
+- Since I have selected to use this label with emails and files only, I will not be able to modify information in the Groups & sites and Schematized data assets (preview) steps.